Decide whether the trip is campus-first or stay-first

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.

+Use RISD Admissions as the primary source for visit planning and institutional timing.
 The official RISD visit surfaces should shape the Providence stay decision more than generic travel assumptions.

+Choose RISD Museum when the city side of the RISD trip needs one clear cultural centerpiece.
 Museum time is one of the cleanest ways to make the RISD visit feel like Providence instead of only campus logistics.

+Check Amtrak when a RISD trip is built around tight arrival or departure timing.
 A short campus visit gets better when the rail timing is solved before the rest of the city plan begins.

 Do not flatten a RISD visit into a generic Providence hotel checklist that ignores the museum and College Hill side of the city.